 The Radeon VII ran Battlefield V at 4K resolution and Ultra quality settings using up to 14GB of VRAM, but ran like a charm with frame rates well above 60 fps.
 Resident Evil 2 was even more of a hog, chewing through 21GB of video memory – pulling 16GB from the Radeon VII and 5GB of system memory – when maxed out at 4K and even then, the card managed to run the game at an impressive 45-60 fps.

-The Radeon VII isn’t the graphics card that puts AMD back on top, but it’s powerful enough to put Nvidia on notice.
+The Radeon VII isn’t the graphics card that puts AMD back on top, but it was definitely the beginning of its ascent and powerful enough to put Nvidia on notice.

 If you’re not interested in the ray tracing future Nvidia is trying to sell, and want a powerful graphics card on the same level as an RTX 2080, the Radeon VII could be the graphics card for you.